Join Our Board of Trustees

 Summer 2022 group photo of CFNE's board of trustees

-• Can meet remotely at least three times a year
+• Can meet remotely and/or in-person 3-4 times a year

 • Believe in economic justice for all